WPTR (AM)

 WPTR (1240 kHz) is a commercial AM radio station licensed to Schenectady, New York.
 The station serves the Capital District of New York.
 The station is currently owned by the Area Independent Radio, Inc. It airs a classic rock-classic hits radio format.

 The studios and offices are located at the Via Port Mall in Rotterdam, New York.
 The transmitter is also in Rotterdam, off West Campbell Road, near the mall.
 WPTR broadcasts at 1,000 watts, day and night, using a non-directional antenna.

 WPTR also has an FM translator, 97.1 MHz W246DS in Ballston Spa, New York.

+The station is an affiliate of the weekly syndicated Pink Floyd show "Floydian Slip."